Trails at Your Pace

 1.1-mile, gentle, paved loop.
 Park on west side of lot south of the visitor center.
 Nearby attractions include play area, Richardson Nature Center, fishing pier, canoe and rowboat rental.
 Water and restrooms available in the visitor center.

 0.9-mile, gentle, paved loop.
 Park in north lot near picnic area; trail winds around the swim pond.
-Nearby amenities include concessions plaza, visitor center with historical displays of Lake Minnetonka, fishing pier, play area.
-Water and restrooms available at concession plaza or visitor center (staffed in summer only).
+Nearby amenities include concessions plaza, fishing pier, play area.
+Water and restrooms available at concession plaza (staffed in summer only).

 0.4-mile, flat, crushed-aggregate path.
 Start at the parking lot and follow the outer path.
 Winds around the beautiful lakeside gardens; specific routes are not marked.
 Vistas of the garden and Lake Minnetonka are spectacular and time passes quickly.
 Staffed during garden hours only.
 No drinking water available.